ankane/kms_encrypted/guides/Google.md

 ## Auditing

 Follow the [instructions here](https://cloud.google.com/kms/docs/logging) to set up data access logging.
 There is not currently a way to see what data is being decrypted, since the additional authenticated data is not logged.
+For this reason, we recommend another KMS provider.

 ## Alerting